 Dr. Abdel-Gawad released his third acclaimed album: Words of Peace in 2019.

-As an Artist Fellow at the Akademie Schloss Solitude in Stuttgart, Dr. Riad invited his teacher Mr. Dagher to give for the first time a 5-day Arabische Musik workshop and performances with German musicians and for audiences.
-During this time Dr. Riad maintained his apartment near in residence to Mr. Dagher’s home and music salon in one of the most popular districts in Cairo: Hadayek El Qobba.
-In the stream of ethnomusicology, Dr. Riad logged an oral and aural diary about this uniquely Egyptian style of playing the violin.
-Working with his Egyptian colleagues in a type of cooperative at Dagher’s music salon, Dr. Riad notated hundreds of exercises and compositions and made them readily available to young Egyptian musicians who sought employment in the Recording Industry in Cairo.
+As an Artist Fellow at the Akademie Schloss Solitude in Stuttgart, Dr. Riad utilized a portion of his fellowship to invite Mr. Dagher and Mr. Roman Bunka, German composer and musician, to give for one of the first times, a 5-day Arabische Musik (Arabic Music) workshop and performance with German musicians and for audiences.
+Dr. Riad lived in the densely populated Hadayek El Qobba nearby Mr. Dagher’s home and music salon.
+In the stream of ethnomusicology, Dr. Riad logged an ‘oral’ and ‘aural’ diary about this uniquely Egyptian Arabic traditional style of playing the violin.
+Working with his Egyptian colleagues in a type of cooperative at Dagher’s music salon, Dr. Riad notated hundreds of exercises and compositions and working all together with young Egyptian musicians seeking to polish their professional musical skills in employment in the Recording Industry in Cairo.
 Dagher had already taught generations of musicians in his music salon.
-But Dr. Riad facilitated receiving funding from the Netherlands Embassy in Cairo to create an “alternative” “Music Salon School” for all levels of musicianship, including middle school, high school, college and graduate students to help them practice, as well as to fabricate such endangered folk instruments as the rababa and the mizmar.
+Additionally, Dr. Riad facilitated receiving funding to Mr. Dagher from the Netherlands Embassy in Cairo to create an “alternative” “Music Salon School” for all levels of musicianship, including middle school, high school, college and graduate students to help them practice, as well as, to fabricate such endangered folk instruments as the rababa and the mizmar.
 This work culminated in the publication of Dagher’s six original compositions by International Opus.
-Riad thus contributed to disseminating a living new school of stylistic musical innovation within Arabic traditional music from Egypt — in what German Professor Dr. Isaam El Malah said to Dr. Riad about Abdo Dagher: “Mr. Dagher is a living and breathing embodiment of the Middle Ages’ musical masters“.
+Riad thus contributed to disseminating a living new devotional school within Arabic traditional music from Egypt.
+Egyptian Musicologist Professor Dr. Isaam El Malah, Royal Opera House Muscat said to Dr. Riad about Abdo Dagher: “Mr. Dagher is a living and breathing embodiment of the Middle Ages’ Musical Masters“.
 Dagher’s salon has attracted for generations professional musicians, aficionados, and visitors from all over the world to hear his musical exercises, compositions and improvisations.
-Dagher — an octogenarian composer and violinist — accompanied one the most celebrated singers ever: Oum Kalsoum.
+Dagher — an octogenarian composer and violinist — accompanied one of the most celebrated, beloved, and femme célèbre singer of the Arab world: Oum Kalsoum.